 Assistant Programme Specialist at the United Nations Educational, Scientific and Cultural Organization UNESCO (Santiago, Chile).
 B.A.
 Degree in Political Sciences, M.A. in Contemporary Thought, and Ph.D. candidate in Philosophy.
 Director of Pléyade, a journal of Humanities and Social Sciences.
 Also, he is editor of the books “La actualidad de la crítica.
 Ensayos sobre la Escuela de Frankfurt” (Metales Pesados: Santiago Chile, 2015), and “Transformaciones de la esfera pública en el Chile neoliberal.
 Luchas sociales, espacio público y pluralismo informativo” (RIL: Santiago Chile, 2018).
 He has been Guest Researcher at the Ibero-Amerikanisches Institut of the Stiftung Preußischer Kulturbesitz in Germany and Visiting Fellow at the School of Humanities and Languages of the University of New South Wales in Australia.
-In Chile, also he was Director of the Centre for Political Analysis and Research, and Coordinator of the Globalization and Democracy Chair at University of Diego Portales.
+In Chile, he was Director of the Centre for Political Analysis and Research, and Coordinator of the Globalization and Democracy Chair at University of Diego Portales as well.